About the Curriculum

 - Students enrolled in the thesis-based MSc or PhD programs at Laurentian University may take the courses as part of their normal program.

-- Students enrolled at other ONTARIO universities wishing to register and receive credit for these courses must complete an ONTARIO VISITING GRADUATE STUDENT form, which is available from http://cou.on.ca/key-issues/education/graduate-education/ontario-visiting-grad-students/.
-The form must be signed by the School Head and Dean at the home university and sent to the School of Graduate Studies at Laurentian University c/o Ms. Linda Weber (E-mail: firstname.lastname@example.org, Tel: (705) 675-1151 x3204, Fax: (705) 671-3840).
+- Students enrolled at other ONTARIO universities wishing to register and receive credit for these courses must complete an ONTARIO VISITING GRADUATE STUDENT form, which is available from https://cou.ca/resources/graduate-studies/.
+The form must be signed by the School Head and Dean at the home university and sent to the School of Graduate Studies at Laurentian University c/o Ms. Dayna Hicks (E-mail: firstname.lastname@example.org, Tel: (705) 675-1151 x3204, Fax: (705) 671-3840).
+Once the course has been completed, OVGS students should go to https://laurentian.ca/admissions/transcripts to arrange for a transcript to be sent to their home university.
 NOTE: Courses taken under this scheme must be for credit and cannot be audited.

 - Canadian students enrolled at NON-ONTARIO universities wishing to register and receive credit for these courses must be admitted to Laurentian University as SPECIAL STUDENTS and, once admitted, must register as Part-Time Students.
 Please contact the Office of Admissions (email@example.com) for application forms and instructions.